SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 - **cutoff_g** (real(8), Default=-1d0)
    | Available for ``yn_periodic='y'`` with DFT/TDDFT based options of ``theory``.
    | Cut-off in G-space in the Ewald method.
+No cut-off in default.

 &opt[Trial]
 -------------